What to Expect

 Responding with more choice instead of reacting automatically

-Are high-achieving, creative, or leadership-oriented
+Are high-achieving, thoughtful, or leadership-oriented

-Feel responsible or accustomed to holding things together
+Feel responsible for holding things together

 Experience anxiety or burnout despite outward competence